-“I think all seven projects are found really necessary and urgent.
-Now we are waiting for the final guidance coming from the government, where the government wants those seven projects to be supported by ADB.
-I think they approached other development partners as well.
-Now they are considering which part of these seven projects needs support from ADB.
-Once we receive that clear signal, our team will do more diagnostics to identify the needs, maybe update some cost estimate, and agree on a roadmap on how those improvements can take place,” he explained.
+“We studied seven projects, and all are found really necessary and urgent.
+Now we are waiting for the final guidance coming from the government regarding ADB’s support.
+I understand they approached other development partners as well.
+Once we receive a clear signal, our team will do more diagnostics to identify the needs, update some cost estimates, and agree on a roadmap on how those improvements can take place,” he explained.

 Saito also talked about three main aspects of possible support to Azerbaijan in this sphere.